sahana-roy/MBD-Work/Bike Sharing Provisioning/README.md

 # **Prediction Model: Bike Sharing Provisioning**

 Here, I experiment with PyCaret and Streamlit.
+In order to present the code, I created Reveal.js slides as well.

 ### **About the challenge**